 2. Capacity Building

 Sustainability can be daunting if it is not explained in a clear manner that engages the target audience.
-Many of those best positioned to make the changes necessary to incorporate sustainability into business, government and community decision making do not have time to complete the Masters programme.
+Many of those best positioned to make the changes necessary to incorporate sustainability into business, government and community decision making do not have time to complete the Masters programme offered by the Sustainability Institute.
 SI Projects provides short training courses tailored to the needs and expertise of the audience, from housing developers to financial institutions.
 Through its sister company ‘Learning for Sustainability’ (a registered FET college), it is able to arrange vocational training in sustainable community development, early childhood development, sustainable construction and hospitality.

 As the sustainability field is relatively new and growing rapidly, staying up to date requires access to the latest thinking on sustainability issues.
 SI Projects undertakes transdisciplinary, applied research that addresses the specific problems and challenges faced by partner institutions in government, civil society and business.
 Connections with academic institutions from around the world allow it to provide a range of outputs from summaries of academic literature and current trends to situation analyses and systems modelling.

 The compilation of sustainability literature requires a thorough understanding of the field and a network of reputable contacts.
 Guided by Prof. Mark Swilling and the academics at the Sustainability Institute, SI Projects has developed expertise in the management of large writing projects including international reports and books on sustainability, and is able to draw on experts from around the world to compile documents that are relevant and accessible to a variety of target audiences.